International Ratings Group

-International Ratings Group is an international rating agency grouping established the end of 2005, following a comprehensive study undertaken on the total global ratings industry.
-The study demonstrated the need for a truly international ratings group which focuses exclusively on Emerging Markets (i.e. Africa, Middle East, Eastern Europe, South America and Asia).
+International Ratings Group is an international rating agency grouping established at the end of 2005, following a comprehensive study undertaken on the total global ratings industry.
+The study demonstrated the need for a truly international ratings group which focuses exclusively on Emerging Markets (i.e. Africa, Middle East, Eastern Europe, South America, and Asia).

-Accordingly, the basic objective was to bring together a number of independent regional agencies, with a view to agreeing common rating standards, methodologies & symbols, and operating under a single “brand”.
+Accordingly, the basic objective was to bring together a number of independent regional agencies, with a view to agreeing on common rating standards, methodologies & symbols, and operating under a single “brand”.
 The ultimate end goal is the establishment of a single international ratings group covering all the emerging markets.

 Founding members and regional coverage

 IRG has been established with three founding partners: